The Sceptre of Rivel Gorge

 “Good,” Shamone muttered to Arianna’s amusement.

 Halting, Sabian glared down at Arianna.
-“We do not take kindly to thieves at Greytor Castle.”
+“We do not tolerate thieves at Greytor Castle.”

 “Nor should you,” Arianna sniggered.

 Shamone had seen that look in Sabian’s eyes before, he was plotting something.
-Smiling, she asked, “And exactly what thieves are you referring to?”
+“And what thieves are you referring to?”

 “I’m glad you find your predicament amusing Your Highness.”